Let scenic drives and stays in Belle Époque gems showcase the best of the Italian Lakes and their next-door city greats

 Stay: La Palma (Superior) or Grand Hotel Majestic (Deluxe)

 Drive on to Lake Como on routes that hug its shores, skipping through short tunnels only to emerge to yet more sublime views.
 Along with near-ancient basilicas and monastic botanical gardens, pretty villages line its coast where locals feast on lake fish and paths wind between red-roofed buildings and cypress groves.
-While the turn-of-the-century grandeur of the Hotel Victoria impresses with golden friezes balcony views, we recommend our Deluxe option – the Grand Hotel Villa Serbelloni.
+While the turn-of-the-century grandeur of the Metropole Suisse Hotel impresses with golden friezes balcony views, we recommend our Deluxe option – the Grand Hotel Villa Serbelloni.
 It caters for those who like to dress for dinner and relax to live music under glittering chandeliers.
 It’s all frescoed interiors and wonderfully kept gardens.